 Pulse Repetition – Rate that the laser pulses, usually measured in Hertz (Hz).

-Pulsed vs. Continuous Wave Lasers – A laser that creates a short pulse of light, opposed to a laser that generates continuous pulses.
+Pulsed vs. Continuous-Wave Lasers – A laser that creates a short pulse of light, as opposed to a laser that generates continuous pulses.

 Pulsewidth – It is an important consideration and has been researched that longer pulse width can be more effective with fewer side effects for dark skin tones/types.